 'When someone decides not to be the queen, and says, "I’d rather go and be myself", it’s a big big decision, a fairy tale upside down.
 I’ve always been very surprised by that and thought it must have been very hard to do.
 That is the heart of the movie.'

-His film follows Diana during a Christmas holiday at the Sandringham estate in Norfolk, making her decision to finally leave Prince Charles.
+The film follows Diana during a Christmas holiday at the Sandringham estate in Norfolk, making her decision to finally leave Prince Charles.
 Larraín continued, 'How and why do you decide to do that?
 It’s a great universal story that can reach millions and millions of people, and that’s what we want to do.
 We want to make a movie that goes wide, connects with a worldwide audience that is interested in such a fascinating life.'

 The screenplay is written by Peaky Blinders creator Steven Knight, and also stars Timothy Spall and Sally Hawkins in unspecified roles.
 This comes at a strange time, considering the awkward presence of The Crown on Netflix.
 In that series, Diana was flawlessly portrayed by Emma Corrin and is due to be continued by Elizabeth Debicki.
 Let's hope Larraín has something new in store.
+Watch the new trailer below.

 |What||Spencer: Kristen Stewart plays Princess Diana for Pablo Larraín|